 Chester, Clinton, Deep River, Essex, Killingworth, Lyme, Old Lyme, Old Saybrook, and Westbrook.

-We do not have membership fees or dues.
+We do not have membership fees or dues for our regular activities and classes.
 Simply complete a registration form, and we will enter you into our database and then provide you with a scan card.
 Donations are graciously accepted in lieu of a set fee.
+Our gym does have fees to join.

 Our mission is to serve anyone aged 50 or better.
 Some grants apply only to those aged 60 and over, but all are welcome to participate.
 Participants’ ages range from the 50’s to the 90’s!